WAWV-TV: As a Fox affiliate

-The station switched its affiliation to Fox on January 31, 1995 and changed its branding to "Fox 38," citing low ratings from the then-glut of (stronger-rated) ABC affiliates from outlying markets, along with its newly acquired NFL rights.
+The station switched its affiliation to Fox on January 31, 1995, and changed its branding to "Fox 38", citing low ratings from the then-glut of (stronger-rated) ABC affiliates from outlying markets, along with its newly acquired NFL rights.
 The network switch gave the market its first-ever Fox affiliate.
 The network had previously only been available in the market on area cable providers via either the now-defunct Foxnet cable feed (on the Illinois side) or Indianapolis affiliate WXIN (on the Indiana side).
 With only three commercial stations, Terre Haute did not have enough television stations to support full-time affiliations from four networks, and now featuring football, Fox did not want to relegate its programming to secondary clearances on the three existing outlets.

 This issue aided in the side effect of leaving the Terre Haute area without an over-the-air ABC affiliate, leaving viewers with only fringe access from stations in Indianapolis, Evansville and Decatur.
 These outlying ABC affiliates also went through changes: in December 1995, WTVW also switched to Fox, leaving many viewers in the southern half of the market without ABC programming.
 While WTVW's signal decently covered the southern half of the market, new Evansville ABC affiliate WEHT suffered from a weaker signal on the UHF band.
 In 2005, WAND switched to NBC, with the ABC affiliation moving to Champaign's WICD, which replaced WAND on cable systems in the Illinois part of the Terre Haute market.
 Over-the-air viewers actually benefited from this particular switch.
 WAND's tower is located near the geographic center of Illinois, and most viewers living within the western part of the Terre Haute market in Illinois could only get a clear signal through cable.
 In contrast, WICD's tower is located near the Illinois–Indiana border and provides a stronger signal.
-Channel 38 and present-day sister station WTVW were two of three original ABC affiliates in Indiana to have switched to Fox, the other being WSJV in South Bend (which switched to Fox in August 1995).
+Channel 38 and present-day sister station WTVW were two of three original ABC affiliates in Indiana to have switched to Fox, the other being WSJV in South Bend (which switched to Fox in October 1995; the network has since moved to the second subchannel of WSBT-TV).

 On the surface, the switch to Fox could have hamstrung WBAK, as it had to purchase an additional 16 hours of programming per day.
 Fox had only expanded its prime time schedule to seven nights a week two years earlier, but did not produce any daytime programming (outside of the network's children's block Fox Kids, which already aired Monday through Saturdays before the expansion of prime time programming).
 However, the switch, and the rise of Fox Sports, rejuvenated the station.
 Within a few years, WBAK became one of the strongest small-market Fox affiliates in the United States.